osers/osers.github.io/README.md

-# Welcome to OSERS (Open Source Entertainment System) Github!
+# Welcome to OSERS (Open Source Entertainment System)

-You can find the OSERS website at https://OSERS.xyz
+You can find the OSERS website at https://osers.xyz

+More information will be added here soon.